shapeblue/hackerbook/1-user.md

-CloudStack systemvm template is a special purpose guest template based on Debian that provides a building block for creating service VMs in CloudStack such as the SSVM, CPVM, virtual routers etc. Seed the systemvm template on secondary
+CloudStack systemvm template is a special purpose guest template based on Debian that provides a building block for creating service VMs in CloudStack such as the SSVM, CPVM, virtual routers etc.

-storage:
+Note: From ACS 4.16 onwards, this is automatically seeded and you don't need to do anything.

+For 4.15 and older versions, something like the following are needed.

     wget http://packages.shapeblue.com/systemvmtemplate/4.15/systemvmtemplate-4.15.0-kvm.qcow2.bz2
     /usr/share/cloudstack-common/scripts/storage/secondary/cloud-install-sys-tmplt \